ITN: Headquarters and studios

 ITN has been based at 200 Gray's Inn Road since 1991.
 The purpose-built headquarters were designed by architect Sir Norman Foster, and officially opened by Queen Elizabeth II on 8 May 1991.
 The building also houses the ITV Network Centre and Warner Bros. offices.
 Prior to the redevelopment, the site was the location of The Times and The Sunday Times offices from 1974 to 1986, and The Guardian offices from 1961 to 1976.

 ITN's first base was Ingersoll House on Kingsway, before moving across the road to Associated-Rediffusion's newly converted Television House shortly before the first broadcast.

 In August 1969, the company moved to ITN House at 48 Wells Street, close to the BBC's Broadcasting House.

 As of December 2020, there are three operational television studios based at ITN.
 Studios 1 and 2 are located in the basement of the building, with both studios measuring 2,438 sq ft in size each.
-Studio 1 is currently used by the ITV national news bulletins and the ITV News London bulletins, and comprises a full green screen backdrop in the studio, with two desk areas facing each other.
-Studio 2 is used by Channel 5 News and also produces Jeremy Vine's morning show on Channel 5.
+Studio 1 is currently used by ITV News bulletins and the ITV News London bulletins, and comprises a full green screen backdrop in the studio, with two desk areas facing each other.
+Studio 2 is used by 5 News and also produces Jeremy Vine's morning show on 5.
 Studio 6 is located adjacent to the atrium of ITN and has been home to Channel 4 News since 1999.

 Leadership

 The Chief Executive of ITN is Rachel Corp.
 A former ITV News Editor, Rachel succeeded Deborah Turness in September 2022, when Turness left to join the BBC.
 Prior to Turness, ITN was led by Anna Mallett, who left to join Netflix.
 Mallett had been in post for around two years, having joined the company in April 2019.

 The Times reported in 2022, that one former ITN staff member signed a secrecy clause or NDA after accepting a financial settlement and agreeing to drop allegations of victimisation and sex discrimination inside the company.
+The woman said she raised her grievance in 2020 after ITN’s then chief executive, Anna Mallett, told staff she wanted to create "a culture where people feel confident to speak up".

-The woman said she raised her grievance in 2020 after ITN’s then chief executive, Anna Mallett, told staff she wanted to create “a culture where people feel confident to speak up”.
+In 2023, ITN appointed Ian Rumsey as Managing Director of Content and Tami Hoffman as Director of News Distribution and Commercial Innovation.